Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 ## Prerequisites

 - To record and playback the tests, [Docker](https://www.docker.com/) is required when we run the test, as the [test proxy server](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy) is run in a container during testing.
 When running the tests, ensure the Docker daemon is running and you have permission to use it.
-For WSL 2, running `sudo service docker start` and `sudo usermod -aG docker $USER` should be sufficient.

 1. **run the test**
     Now, you can run the test like this.
 If you are the first time to run test, you need to set the environment variable `TEST_MODE` to `record`.
 This will generate recordings for your test they could be used in `playback` mode.